CS230 • Adversarial Attacks and Defenses

 Adversarial Training with PGD

-- Madry et al. (2018) extended adversarial training using PGD-generated examples, establishing it as the “gold standard” defense.
+- Madry et al. (2018) extended adversarial training using PGD-generated examples.

 -